TOP STORIES GUESTBOOK

 Note: The following article is based on actual facts, but the name has been changed to protect the innocent.

-In September of 2008, a Christian woman (a wife and mother) stumbled across Lighthouse Trails Research website when she and her husband became concerned about certain things happening in the large church they had been attending for several years, including plans to build a labyrinth and her husband being taught a repetitive breath prayer at a men's prayer breakfast.
+In September of 2008, a Christian woman (a wife and mother) stumbled across the Lighthouse Trails Research website when she and her husband became concerned about certain things happening in the large church they had been attending for several years, including plans to build a labyrinth and her husband being taught a repetitive breath prayer at a men's prayer breakfast.
 Prior to that day, Susan had not heard the term contemplative spirituality nor did she know the meaning of "emerging church."
-But on that particular day, Susan learned that she and her husband and her teenage sons were attending a church that had signs that they may be going emerging.
+But on that particular day, Susan learned that she, her husband, and her teenage sons were attending a church showing signs of going emerging.
 She was shocked.

-During the following several weeks, Susan scoured the Internet for documentation and information on this "new" spirituality that had apparently come into her own church.
+During the weeks that followed, Susan scoured the Internet for documentation and information on this "new" spirituality that had apparently come into her own church.
 She also learned that her teenage sons' youth group had been promoting emerging church figures--and had already done a three-week course on Rob Bell's Velvet Elvis (Bell had spoken at the church as well).
 It is Rob Bell who tells Velvet Elvis readers to study New Age mystic Ken Wilber for three months for a "mind-blowing introduction to emergence theory and divine creativity [panentheism (God in all) and pantheism (all is God)]" (p.192 V.E.).
-Ken Wilber promotes all varieties of mysticism: tantra, yoga, kundalini, karma meditation, sexual transformation through mysticism, etc. links to from his main site) are many offensive videos, including one by a rapper who talks about raping girls from ages 1-10.
+Ken Wilber promotes all varieties of mysticism: tantra, yoga, kundalini, karma meditation, sexual transformation through mysticism, etc. 1 And on the YouTube account associated with Wilber (which he openly links to from his main site) are many offensive videos, including one by a rapper who talks about raping girls from ages 1-10.
 Unspeakable!
 For any Christian church or school to use Rob Bell's materials, when he clearly resonates with Ken Wilber is a breach of faith.
 Many Velvet Elvis readers are young people.
 When they read Bell encouraging them to turn to Wilber, they could end up on Wilber's website and even the YouTube videos, not to mention Wilber's New Age books.

 When Susan and her husband confronted their church's leadership about their embracing of certain emerging church leaders, the leadership denied these allegations.
 Emerging church links (such as The Ooze) that were posted on the church website were hastily removed, but with no public disclaimer or explanation.
 And even though The Ooze link was removed, Spencer Burke, The Ooze's founder, states currently on his site that he "serves" at that church.
 Roger Oakland quotes Burke in Faith Undone: